KennedyTedesco/meilisearch-search-filter/readme.md

 You can learn how Meilisearch filters work by reading the [official documentation](https://www.meilisearch.com/docs/learn/fine_tuning_results/filtering).

+You should also check out the [Meilisearch PHP SDK](https://github.com/meilisearch/meilisearch-php).

 Here are some examples that demonstrate how to build filters using this library:

 ```php